 - a.
-The radiation protection monitoring policy for the Radiologic Technology program is in compliance with Nuclear Regulatory Commission and State laws for radiation control, to minimize radiation exposure of personnel and patients without sacrificing diagnostic quality and students' radiation exposure is kept As Low As Reasonably Achievable (ALARA). - b.
-Students will wear Instadose dosimeters in lab and in the Clinical Education Settings, at all times for program related activities, with the dosimeter purchased through and maintained by the Radiologic Technology Program Radiation Officer.
-In the event that the student does not have their dosimeter at the Clinical Education Setting, or during laboratory assignments, the student will be sent home to obtain dosimeter and that time missed will be reflected against attendance and/or employability grade. - c.
+The radiation protection monitoring policy for the Radiologic Technology program follows Nuclear Regulatory Commission and State laws for radiation control, to minimize radiation exposure of personnel and patients without sacrificing diagnostic quality and students' radiation exposure is kept As Low As Reasonably Achievable (ALARA). - b.
+Students will wear Instadose dosimeters in lab and in the Clinical Education Settings, always for program related activities, with the dosimeter purchased through and maintained by the Radiologic Technology Program Radiation Officer.
+If the student does not have their dosimeter at the Clinical Education Setting, or during laboratory assignments, the student will be sent home to obtain dosimeter and that time missed will be reflected against attendance and/or employability grade. - c.
 The faculty and students wear the same dosimeter at all clinical education settings and on campus in lab during the scheduled month to obtain a reading. - d.
 Students' Radiation reports are kept on file at in the Radiation Safety Officer's Office and posted in the Imaging Suites Radiology Lab or online Trajecsys software.
 Review of such dosimeter reports are made available to students and faculty.
-Students and Faculty will review and initial by their name for proof of documentation that students and faculty reviewed their radiation monitoring reports on a monthly basis.
-Levels in excess of 1⁄4 EfD per quarter require additional monitoring according to Federal regulations.
-In the event that a student or faculty member's dosimeter reads more than 1⁄4 EfD in a quarter, an additional dosimeter will be issued to monitor student or faculty.
+Students and Faculty will review and initial by their name for proof of documentation that students and faculty reviewed their radiation monitoring reports monthly.
+Levels more than 1⁄4 EfD per quarter require additional monitoring according to Federal regulations.
+If a student or faculty member's dosimeter reads more than 1⁄4 EfD in a quarter, an additional dosimeter will be issued to monitor student or faculty. - e.

-e.
 The occupational dose equivalent limits for adults are: